OctopusDeploy/docs/src/pages/docs/administration/copilot/index.md

 ## Saving default values

-Users will often have a specific project, environment, space, tenant, and channel that they wish to query without explicitly typing the resource names in each query.
+Users will often have a specific project, environment, space, tenant, and channel that they wish to query without explicitly typing the resource names in each prompt.
 To save default values for these resources, enter the following prompts:

 * `@octopus-copilot Set the default space to "My Space"`
 * `@octopus-copilot Set the default project to "My Project"`